A guide to Michelin dining in Dublin

 Bastible’s seasonal set menu is a testament to a confident modern Irish cuisine that celebrates Ireland’s bountiful natural larder, while carefully sourced ingredients are given space to shine within a clean-lined aesthetic that complements the pared back and skilfully balanced flavours.
 All of this infused with a sense of fun that carries through to the imaginatively curated drinks offer and the upbeat service, and there is a quiet but palpable sense of venturing forth into Ireland’s still-nascent gastronomic journey.

 Several of Dublin’s most reliably consistent restaurants have also been awarded a Michelin Bib Gourmand for ‘good quality, good value cooking’.
 Uno Mas on Aungier Street delivers exquisite Spanish-inspired tapas and sharing-style mains with a vermouth and sherry-heavy wine list, while Pichet’s brasserie-style menu serves bar snacks and classic French fare.

 In the Coombe, Spitalfields brings modern flair to traditional dishes in an old-school pub setting.
 South of the centre near the Grand Canal, Richmond is a rock-solid bistro with warm service as assured as the generous cooking, while Volpe Nera in Blackrock infuses Mediterranean-inspired cooking with chef-proprietor Barry Sun’s distinctive culinary sensibility.

-Gaz Smith is one of Dublin’s best-known chefs, so here’s his guide to the very best dining in Dublin.
+Gaz Smith is one of Dublin’s best-known chefs – dive into his guide to the very best dining in Dublin.